How to pay international contractors in the Dominican Republic [2024]

 No entitlement to benefits.
 Dominican contractors do not receive employment benefits and protections.
 They also pay their own taxes.

 Entitled to benefits.
 Dominican employees are entitled to benefits and protections by law.
 This includes minimum wage and overtime pay.
-Occasionally, they may also receive health insurance, pensions, and paid sick leave.
+They also receive health insurance, pensions, and paid sick leave.

 Time-bound agreement.
 Contractors are typically engaged on a per-project basis or for a specified time period.